 If you missed the webinar, no problem: an archive is available for viewing here.

 HCA E&R has developed a set of questions and answers (Q&As) on a range of technical issues including: who is eligible for this training, whether or not COVID-19 specimen collection is reimbursable, whether physician orders or CLIA waivers are required, who can be tested (and whether a patient must be admitted to home care before the testing by home care clinicians can occur), access to testing kits, and many other issues.

 - Complete and submit the “Letter of Participation” form below to indicate your organization’s interest in participation.
 Participation is available on a first-come, first served basis.
 By completing the submission form, you are reserving your organization’s place in the HCA COVID-19 test training course and identifying the number of employees to initially be trained through the program.

-- After you submit the online form below, HCA will send you an Employee Enrollment Roster (Excel spreadsheet) that should be returned to HCA.
-Instructions are included in the Template.
+- After you submit the online form below, HCA E&R will send you an Employee Enrollment Roster (Excel spreadsheet) that should be returned to HCA E&R. Instructions are included in the Template.
 Additional Student Rosters may be submitted after the initial submission.
 The course will be made accessible once the Student Roster Import Template has been completed and imported into the Healthstream platform.
 Once import is completed, you will receive a list of user names and passwords for all your employees on the submitted roster and a set of instructions on how to access the course.